bmays87/bmays87/README.md

 I'm coding for the future market place — one where distributed, localized manufacturing reshapes how we build, create, and innovate.
-My goal is to design CNC systems with intuitive, user friendly interfaces that empower makers of all skill levels.
+My goal is to design CNC systems with intuitive, user friendly interfaces that empower makers of all skills.